 What if my deceased spouse or civil partner had an ISA?

 Since 6 April 2015, you have been entitled to make use of the ISA benefits that your deceased spouse or civil partner had built up in any ISAs they had, if they passed away on or after 3 December 2014.

 This isn’t the same as inheriting the actual money in the ISA – this will go to whoever is nominated in their Will.
 You are entitled to add an amount, through additional ISA subscriptions, up to the total your deceased spouse or civil partner held in their ISA account, to your own ISA.

 So, if your spouse or civil partner had an ISA with a total balance of £50,000, you’ll be allowed to add up to this amount to your ISA, plus your own annual ISA allowance.

 The new subscription amount that you’re entitled to make use of – so, here, the £50,000 – is known as your ‘Additional Permitted Subscription allowance’ or ‘APS allowance’.
 In the case of cash ISAs, you have three years to use this allowance, but an additional time period applies if completion of the administration of the estate takes longer.

 How can I access this benefit?

 You can’t take advantage of this benefit automatically.
 You’ll need to complete one of the forms below and post it to the address given so that a new ISA can be opened for you.

-To open a new ISA with us using an inherited APS allowance, please read ISA terms and conditions, interest rates and other important information and complete the Cash ISA Application Form – Using Additional Permitted Subscription (APS) Allowance PDF form.
+To open a new ISA with us using an inherited APS allowance, please read ISA terms and conditions, interest rates and other important information and complete the Cash ISA Application Form – using the Additional Permitted Subscription (APS) Allowance PDF form.
 Please note that once you've subscribed, all future subscriptions under the APS allowance must be made to the same ISA manager.

 To transfer an APS allowance to a new Barclays ISA from one held elsewhere, please complete the Additional Permitted Subscriptions (APS) Allowance Transfer Request PDF form.
 The Additional Permitted Subscription (APS) allowance can only be transferred once, and only where no subscriptions have been made under that APS allowance.